A backward $\lambda$-Lemma for the forward heat flow

 \subsection{Local stable manifold theorem}

-\begin{theorem}[$C^1$ Lipschitz graph] Fix a constant $p\ge1$.
-Assume the local setup of hypothesis~\ref{hyp:loc-coord-lambda}.
-In particular, consider the hyperbolic fixed point $0$ of the local semiflow $\phi$ on $\Uu\subset X=W^{1,2p}(S^1,x^*TM)$; cf. figure~\ref{fig:fig-local-setup}.
+\begin{theorem}[$C^1$~graph] Assume the local setup of Hypothesis~\ref{hyp:loc-coord-lambda}; see Figure~\ref{fig:fig-local-setup}.
+In particular, consider the hyperbolic fixed point $0$ of the local semi-flow $\phi$ defined by~(\ref{eq:cauchy-local}) on $\Uu\subset X$.
 Then the following is true.
 There is a closed ball $\Bb^+\subset X^+$ of radius $r>0$ about $0$ such that a neighborhood of $0$ in the {\bf local stable manifold}

-is a Lipschitz graph over $\Bb^+$, tangent to $X^+$ at $0$.
-More precisely, there is a Lipschitz continuous $C^1$ map
+is a graph over $\Bb^+$, tangent to $X^+$ at $0$.
+In fact, there is a Lipschitz continuous map